 In order for a landowner to participate in the FLP, their land needs to be in a state designated Forest Legacy Area (FLA).
-FLA's are forests in the state which have high economic, environmental, and societal importance and are threatened by conversion to non-forest use or fragmentation.
-FLA's are identified in the FLP Assessment of Need (AON) through GIS analysis.
-The 2020 AON identified 2,337,413 acres of land in Maryland as Forest Legacy Areas, a 3% increase from the 2013 report (figure 29).
+FLA's are forests in the state which have high economic, environmental, and societal importance and are threatened by conversion to nonforest use or fragmentation.
+FLA's are identified in the FLP Assessment of Need (AON) through GIS analysis which can be found as an appendix on the SFAP

+Strategy.
+The 2020 AON identified 2,337,413 acres of land in Maryland as Forest Legacy Areas, a 3% increase from the 2013 report (figure 30).
 These areas present future opportunities to expand conservation of Maryland's private forests.
-The Forest Legacy Program coordinates with Maryland's other land conservation programs, including Program Open Space, the Rural Legacy Program, and the Preservation Maryland Agricultural Land Foundation, all of which include forest land.
+The Forest Legacy Program coordinates with Maryland's other land conservation programs, including Program Open Space, the Rural Legacy Program, and the Maryland Agricultural Land Preservation Foundation, all of which include forest land.